 [Related: CPS Universal Pre-K: What you need to know]

 - Even if you reside within the neighborhood boundaries of an elementary school that offers a preschool program, you must submit an application via Chicago Early Learning.

-A couple of important notes regarding CPS preschool programs: Residing within the neighborhood boundaries of an elementary school that offers a preschool program does not guarantee admission into that school’s optional preschool program; an application is required from all entering students, and acceptance into a CPS preschool program that is not your neighborhood school does not guarantee admission into the school’s K–8 program (except for the magnet programs described above).
+- Attending a CPS preschool program that is not housed at your neighborhood school does not guarantee admission into that school’s K–8 program (except for the magnet programs described above).